-- (v) Council will establish permanent vegetation growth and koala use monitoring plots within any area replanted and/or rehabilitated for the purposes of improving habitat connectivity within the lands to which the Plan applies. - (vi) Council will continue to work closely with RFS on issues associated with fire management specifically in and around KMPs.
+(v) Council will establish permanent vegetation growth and koala use monitoring plots within any area replanted and/or rehabilitated for the purposes of improving habitat connectivity within the lands to which the Plan applies.

+(vi) Council will continue to work closely with RFS on issues associated with fire management specifically in and around areas of core koala habitat.

-Did you know: the University of Sydney's Koala Health Hub at the Faculty of Veterinary Science in Camden is committed to koala care, management and research?
-The Koala Health Hub provides diagnostic services to koala care groups in NSW, free of charge.
+Did you know: The University of Sydney's Koala Health Hub at the Faculty of Veterinary Science in Camden provides diagnostic services for koalas, to wildlife rehabilitation groups - free of charge.

-Context: the most significant threats to the long-term viability of the koala population in the Campbelltown LGA include wildfire, incidental mortalities due to vehiclestrike and domestic dog attack, and habitat loss.
+Context: the most significant threats to long-term koala population viability in the Campbelltown LGA are wildfire, incidental mortalities due to vehicle-strike and domestic dog attack, and habitat loss.
 While management of fire is outside of the control of Council, it is hoped that through the workings of the Plan, Council will be able to influence the management of fire to reduce the potential for negative impact, and effectivey reduce habitat loss.
 The numbers of koalas being killed by vehicle-strike is also increasing commensurate with recovery of the Campbelltown koala population generally.